saurabh2mishra/airflow-chesdata-analysis/README.md

 - Automation of pdf parsing (pdf parsing is very limited in this code)
 - Do comment for any other addition/suggestions.

-**Note** - I you want to extend it further please feel free to do so.
+**Note** - If you want to extend it further please feel free to do so.

+---

+<sup> **Thank You for following this project** and being with me till end ❤️.
+If you like the project and work, please share it so that more people can get advantange of it. 🙏 </sup>